Synthetixio/SIPs/content/sccp/sccp-174.md

 <!--A short (~200 word) description of the variable change proposed.-->

-The `baseFee` is the fee charged for exchange into a particular synth, or establishing a position in the `FuturesMarket` contract.
+The `baseFee` is the fee charged for exchange into a particular synth.
+The `makerFee` is the fee levied in order to establish a position in a `FuturesMarket` contract.

 ## Motivation